Americus, Indiana

 Americus is a small census-designated place in Washington Township, Tippecanoe County, in the U.S. state of Indiana.

 The community is part of the Lafayette, Indiana Metropolitan Statistical Area.

 History

 A post office was established at Americus in 1833, and remained in operation until it was discontinued in 1902.

 Geography

-Americus is located at 40°31'34" North, 86°45'29" West (40.526111, -86.758056) at an elevation of 558 feet, on the southern bank of the Wabash River in Washington Township.
+Americus is located on the southern bank of the Wabash River in Washington Township.

 Demographics

+Education

+It is in the Tippecanoe School Corporation.
+Residents are zoned to Hershey Elementary School, East Tipp Middle School, and William Henry Harrison High School.